kenjennings/Atari-Pet-Frogger/README_V00.md

 - The Atari screen is a full screen editor, so cursor movement off the right edge of the screen is different from the Pet requiring an extra "DOWN" character to move the cursor to next lines.

-- Direct write to screen memory uses different internal code values, not ASCII/ATASCII values.
+- Direct write to screen memory does not use ASCII/ATASCII codes on the Atari.
+Instead, internal character codes are used.

-- Direct keyboard scanning is different requiring Atari to clear the OS value in order to get the next character.
-Also, key codes are different on the Atari (and not ASCII or Internal codes.)
+- Direct keyboard scanning is a little different on the Atari.
+The OS register for the key needs to be cleared to the no-key-pressed value ($FF) in order to recognize the next key press.
+Also, the keyboard codes are different on the Atari (and they're not ASCII/ATASCII or Internal character set codes.)

 ---